Emarioo/BetterThanBatch/README.md

 - Concatenation with ## in macros.
 - #import to divide your code into multiple files
 - #include to tokenize a file and transfer the tokens into another file.
+- Polymorphism in structs, functions and methods (there are some bugs in advances scenarios)
+- Function overloading (works less well with polymorphism)

 ## On the way
-- Polymorphism in structs, functions and methods.
 - Usage of C++ functions within a script
 - Calling executables like gcc.exe
-- Operator and function overloading
+- Operator overloading
 - Thorough documentation.

 ## The processs